Senior Accounting Officer Main Duty: what happens if the SAO changes

 Example 1 - SAO1 is replaced by SAO2 during the financial year and SAO1 fails the main duty

-If after enquiry the Customer Relationship Manager (CRM) or Mid-sized Business Caseworker finds that SAO1 is liable to a penalty for failing to meet the main duty, this is chargeable on SAO1 despite the fact that they may have left the company.
+If after enquiry the Customer Compliance Manager (CCM) or Mid-sized Business Caseworker finds that SAO1 is liable to a penalty for failing to meet the main duty, this is chargeable on SAO1 despite the fact that they may have left the company.
 SAO2 is not liable to a main duty penalty if they have complied with the main duty notwithstanding their predecessor’s failings.

 Example 2 - SAO1 is replaced by SAO2 during the financial year and SAO2 fails the main duty

-Example 3 - If 3 or more people have been an SAO during the financial year
+Example 3 - If three or more people have been an SAO during the financial year

 Note for all examples